lewinschmitt/lewinschmitt.github.io/index.md

 ## Teaching

-I am currently teaching ["Advanced Social Research"](https://www.ibei.org/en/advanced-social-research_24508){:target="_blank"} and ["Machine Learning for Social Sciences"](https://www.ibei.org/en/machine-learning-for-social-sciences_275013){:target="_blank"} for the Master's programmes at IBEI.
+At IBEI, I've taught ["Advanced Social Research"](https://www.ibei.org/en/advanced-social-research_24508){:target="_blank"} and ["Machine Learning for Social Sciences"](https://www.ibei.org/en/machine-learning-for-social-sciences_275013){:target="_blank"} for the Master's programmes at IBEI.
 In the past, I gave seminars on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.

 ## Work in progress